X-ray Safety Program Manual

 ALARA

 An acronym for As Low As Reasonably Achievable.
-The radiation exposure to every person should be kept ALARA, taking into account social and economic factors
+The radiation exposure to every person should be kept ALARA, considering social and economic factors

 Absorbed Dose